github/docs/content/osmand/map/map-styles-and-parameters.md

 ### Routes

-Sometimes when we use the application during your trip or riding, you don't use navigation and you want to see special paths and symbols on the map.
+Sometimes when we use the application during your trip, you don't use navigation and you want to see special paths and symbols on the map.
 In OsmAnd we can highlight routes and hiking symbol overlay for your activities.
-It will very useful for your cycling, hiking and etc. In the table we show all parameters:
+It will very useful for your cycling, hiking, etc. In the table we show all parameters:

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_map %} → {% data variables.android-values.map_widget_map_rendering %} → {% data variables.android-values.rendering_category_routes %}